After giving birth, you may experience all of these things, or if you’re lucky, only one or two. Here are 10 things to expect newly postpartum.

 5. Your hair might fall out.

 I know.
 Don’t you feel pretty now?
 So here you are all postpartum and doughy and to add insult to injury you might start losing some of your hair.
 Here you were all excited about your luscious locks while you were pregnant, well, sorry Cinderella but the party is over and the hair fairy wants her glass slippers back.
 This is one of those wonderful hormone side effects that can come with giving birth.
-At least there will be less to worry about when pulling your hair up into your new-mom crack-ponytail.
+At least there will be less to worry about when pulling your hair up into your new-mom messy bun.
 (Need some tips for covering up your bitchin’ new bald spot?
 Check out our post on dealing with hair loss here.)

 6. Breastfeeding might be difficult.